 This episode is kicking off the first of our four-part Dental Series!
 Over the next few weeks our attention will be focused on the dental industry.
 In Episode #51 of the The Cultivating Business Growth Podcast, we discuss “What Dental School Didn’t Teach You.”
-This means exploring the business side of practice ownership.
+This means exploring the business side of dental practice ownership.
 We know you are the best dentist around and tend to your patients with the highest level of expertise and care.
 There are business fundamentals that can help ease the burden of business ownership and that’s exactly what we’re aiming to cover today.

 What we cover in this episode:

 - 05:32 – Business setup prior to dental practice ownership

 - 06:35 – Legal set up

 - 11:36 – Critical banking information